glennr/blog-old/_posts/2016-07-13-how-i-automated-my-hiring-process-to-save-time-and-find-the-right-people.md

 ## Why Automating Your Hiring Process Is So Valuable

-There a lot of reasons to automate your hiring process, but what makes it worthwhile to me are these 3 huge benefits;
+There are a lot of reasons to automate your hiring process, but what makes it worthwhile to me are these 3 huge benefits;

 ### Finds the right people